-In 2016, BC declared a public health emergency in response to the mounting death toll from illicit drug overdoses.
-Since January 2016, over 11,000 people have lost their lives due to opioid-related overdoses across Canada.
+Unintentional drug overdoses have become a public health epidemic, and despite a declaration of a public health emergency in 2016 and continuous efforts to resolve the crisis, many people are still dying.
+In fact, life expectancy in BC has decreased due to the pervasiveness of overdose deaths.
+The response to the overdose crisis has been extensive, and through harm reduction strategies and services lives are being saved.
+Yet the emergency persists.
 To compound the challenge of the overdose crisis further, we’re also contending with the spread of communicable diseases like HIV and Hepatitis C associated with substance use.
 This is a public health crisis affecting the entire country.

 This is why we have the Reducing Harms Priority.
 Substance use is a health issue, not a moral one.
 Gifts to the Reducing Harms Priority will support projects that promote harm reduction, anti-stigma education, and address putting an end to the overdose epidemic.